sqlgreen/SSIS-Expression-Editor/Main/Readme.txt

 ** ExpressionEditorNNNN **
-The expression editor conttrol library.
+The expression editor control library.
 ExpressionEditorPublic is a reusable form for custom tasks.
 ExpressionEditorView is the editor control if you wish to host it yourself.